-At Clark, we’re thrilled to receive interest and applications from students around the world.
+At Clark, our student population represents more than 50 countries around the world, which brings exceptional diversity and imitative ideas to campus and to our graduate programs.
 We also understand that the admissions process for international students can seem complicated.
 Here you can find information for international students interested in applying to our graduate programs.
 You may apply to more than one program as long as you complete separate applications for each.

 Once you decide to apply to one of our graduate programs, take a moment to review the requirements for the particular degree you plan to pursue.

-Any questions?
-If you have questions or concerns about your application, at any point, please contact the Graduate Admissions Office for assistance.
+If you have questions or concerns about your application, at any point, please contact the Graduate Admissions Office, email@example.com, for assistance.
 We will be in touch with you throughout the application process with updates.

 All transcripts that are submitted as part of your application must be translated into English prior to submission.
 Transcripts from international programs that do not include the original language and its English translation will not be considered with your application.
 If you submit an official final transcript, please make sure to include confirmation of earned degree.

-After you accept the offer of admission and pay the nonrefundable deposit, upload the following to your online account:
+After you accept the offer of admission and pay the enrollment deposit, upload the following to your online account: